7 Best Day Trips From Dubrovnik Croatia, You’ll love!

-So whether you have a full-day or even half a day spare, I encourage you to get out of the Dubrovnik old town bubble and explore some gorgeous nearby gems – here’s my pick of the best day trips from Dubrovnik!
+So whether you have a full-day or even half a day spare, I encourage you to get out of the Dubrovnik old town bubble and explore the region’s nearby gems – here’s my pick of the best day trips from Dubrovnik, the ones that are worthy of your time!

 How To Get There

-For the best experience, I recommend a small-group or private boat tour, which lets you visit multiple islands, swim in hidden coves and explore the Blue Cave in one day.
-We chose a full-day private speedboat tour including Šipan, Lopud and BOWA – and it was one of the highlights of our trip!
+For the best experience, I recommend a private boat tour, which allows you to visit multiple islands, swim in hidden coves away from the tourist trail and explore the Blue Cave in one day at a relaxed pace (with no waiting around!).
+We chose a full-day private speedboat tour including Šipan and Lopud, and added BOWA – a special over-water restaurant for lunch – and it was one of the highlights of our boat trip!

-Check availability & book the private Elaphiti Island boat trip here!
+View prices & dates for the Elaphiti Island private boat trip from Dubrovnik!

 2. Mljet National Park

-Mljet National Park is one of the best places to visit from Dubrovnik for nature lovers with lush turquoise lakes, a serene atmosphere, island scenery and walking trails, it’s a really special area and the only place like it in Croatia!
+Mljet National Park is one of the best places to visit from Dubrovnik for nature lovers with lush turquoise lakes, a serene atmosphere, island scenery and walking trails, it’s a beautiful area and the only place like it in Croatia!

-I love this day trip from Dubrovnik, Mljet is just a totally different vibe altogether, the island is 75% parkland and sort of flies under the tourist radar in Dalmatia, but it’s full of surprises, you can visit the Monastery in the middle of the lake, hire bikes, kayak around the bays or visit beaches!
+I love this day trip from Dubrovnik, Mljet is just a totally different vibe altogether, the island is 75% parkland and sort of flies under the tourist radar in Dalmatia, which makes it even more desirable for those looking to get off the beaten path – it doesn’t feel overcrowded at all!

-I recommend Mljet if you’re looking for an off-the-beaten-path experience; even the lovely walks along the chalky turquoise shoreline are worth it alone in my opinion – just see the image above!
+I recommend Mljet if you’re looking for more activities, once at the lakes you can hire a bike or kayak, even the lovely walks along the chalky turquoise shoreline are worth it alone in my opinion – just see the panorama above!

 How To Get There

-For a stress-free day, I recommend booking a guided full-day boat tour from Dubrovnik, which includes return transport, entrance to Mljet National Park and time to explore the beaches, salt lakes and St. Mary’s Island.
-It’s the easiest way to see the highlights in one day – and ideal if you’re short on time.
+To make the most of vast Mljet National Park, I recommend booking a guided full-day boat tour from Dubrovnik, which includes return transport, entrance to Mljet National Park and time to explore the beaches, salt lakes and St. Mary’s Island.
+It’s the easiest and relaxed way to see the highlights in one day – and ideal if you’re short on time.

 3. Cavtat Bay

-Cavtat is one of the loveliest nearby destinations from Dubrovnik, a coastal village just 35 minutes from the old town harbour, it truly captivates with its Adriatic heritage charm, beautiful waterfront and relaxed vibe!
+Cavtat is one of the loveliest nearby destinations from Dubrovnik, a coastal village just 35 minutes from the old town harbour, you’ll get to see a totally different side to the Dubrovnik peninsula, it truly captivates with its Adriatic heritage charm, picturesque bay, cobble-stone lanes and relaxed vibe – away from the throngs of tourists!

-I’ve taken a Cavtat day trip many times, it’s one of my favourite places to escape to, I love the mini Riva – similar to Split and Trogir, with a scenic palm-tree lined promenade, yachts and classy restaurant terraces to enjoy a wonderful lunch – La Boheme is a great spot!
+I’ve taken a Cavtat day trip many times, it’s one of my favourite places to escape to, I love the pretty Riva – similar to Hvar Town and Trogir, with a scenic palm-tree lined promenade and beautiful waterfront restaurants for lunch – La Boheme is a great spot!

 A coastal walk from the Riva takes you around the bay to small rock and pebble beaches for clear water swimming and relaxing, along the way, you can head up to the Mausoleum for a cracking view over the whole of Cavtat (see the above picture)!

-Cavtat is perfect if you want something relaxed, easy to get to and half-day friendly, especially if you have morning plans in Dubrovnik Old Town!
+Cavtat is perfect if you want something relaxed, easy to get to and half-day friendly, especially if you have morning plans in Dubrovnik Old Town, it will only take up around 4-5 hours of your time!

 How To Get There

-Take the boat taxi from the Old Town harbour – it’s the most special way to arrive, cruising along the coastline with views of the city walls fading into the distance.
-The journey takes around 45 minutes and drops you right in Cavtat’s pretty harbour, just steps from the waterfront terraces.
+Take the taxi boat from the Old Town harbour – it’s the most special way to arrive, cruising along the coastline with views of the city walls fading into the distance.
+The journey takes around 40 minutes and drops you right in Cavtat’s pretty harbour, just steps from the waterfront terraces.

 I have detailed all my Cavtat tips in this full Dubrovnik to Cavtat day trip guide!